 In chapels with moveable seating, they can be placed in household groups, and we would ask you to maintain your own household social distancing in chapels with fixed seating.

 Small details throughout the funeral service may be different in order to preserve a more hygienic environment.
 For example, prayer books, bibles and song books are put away during the duration of the pandemic.

-Service Booklets can still be printed in order to provide lovely mementoes during a time of sadness.
-These can be posted to those who aren’t able to attend.
+Service Booklets can still be printed, for which we can produce if wanted in order to provide lovely mementoes during a time of sadness, and provide hymn words where no hymn books are on display.
+Service booklets can also be posted to those who aren’t able to attend.